phalbert/crown-fashion/README.md

 ## Adding environment variables

+The `.env.sample` contains all the variables you need for this project to run

 Make `.env` in the root directory and update like this & `REACT_APP_` is the compulsory prefix for the variable name.
 ```sh
 REACT_APP_NODE_ENV="production"
 REACT_APP_DB="http://localhost:5000"
 ```

+## Firebase
+ Sign up for firebase and add your credentials in the `.env` filea above.
+These credentials are found in Project Settings under the General tab

 ## Available Scripts when using docker